CleverStack/node-seed/README.md

  - cacheControl: Cache-Control

 We are using [Helmet](https://github.com/evilpacket/helmet).
 Check it out to learn more.

+"digitalFingerprint" : {

+    "enabled": "true", //turn on/off digital fingerprinting
+    "IP" : "true" //include the users ip address in thier fingerprint "aggression" : "3",  //algorithm aggression level 1-10 (higher is more secure but may be slower) "salt" : "put_super_secure_salt_token_here"  //secure token for hashing

+}

 ## 4. Deployment ##
 Needs to be documented.